Security Unveiled – Yukthi CTF 2024 Finals

 Story

-After getting into the system, I discovered I needed admin access to do my job.
-The website had two login methods: one with a username and password and another with a token sent to your email.
+AAfter accessing the system, I realized admin privileges were necessary to proceed further.
+The website offered two login methods: one with a username and password, and another with a token sent to an email.

 Challenge Flow